WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

   - An explanation referencing the specific lesson where the content was covered, using the "Lesson #: Title" format for same-module references, or "Module #: Lesson #: Title" for cross-module references
 - Questions draw from all lessons in the module with roughly even coverage across lessons

-**Balance option length (hard rule).** The correct answer must never be identifiable by being consistently the longest, most detailed, or most hedged option, nor consistently the shortest.
-For every question:
-- Write all four options to a comparable length and level of specificity.
-As a working guide, keep the word count of the shortest and longest option within a small margin of each other (roughly 3 to 4 words for short factual options, proportionally more for longer conceptual ones); do not let one option run a full clause longer than the rest.
-- If a correct answer naturally requires more nuance to state accurately, add comparable nuance, qualifiers, or detail to at least one distractor so length alone is not a signal.
-The reverse also applies: if a distractor is naturally short (a single term, a UI label, a version number), keep the correct answer similarly short rather than padding it with justification.
-- Across the full quiz, vary which option (correct or distractor) happens to be the longest or most detailed from question to question.
-Do not let a pattern emerge where the correct answer is reliably the most complete-sounding choice.
-- Before finalizing a quiz, review each question's four options as a group specifically for length and specificity balance, independent of the content-accuracy review.
-Rewrite any option that stands out by length or hedging alone.

 **If the content has no quizzes:** Skip quiz creation entirely.
 Confirm with the user during intake.

-**For standalone lessons:** If the user wants assessment, propose the ✅ Check Your Understanding reflection questions within the lesson rather than a separate quiz, unless they specify otherwise.
+**For standalone lessons and Practical lessons:** If the user wants assessment, propose the ✅ Check Your Understanding reflection questions within the lesson rather than a separate quiz, unless they specify otherwise.
+Practical lessons should not carry a separate multiple-choice quiz, since the completed task itself is the primary assessment.

 ---